francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 Gaussian, i.e. a GP.
 Note that the output neurons also become independent despite using the same "features" or inputs.

 What are the mean and covariance of this GP?
-The mean is easy: since all the parameters are centered at initialisation, the mean of the GP is also zero.
+The mean is easy: since all the parameters are centered at initialisation, the mean of the GP is also zero

 $$
 \boldsymbol{\mu}(x) = \mathbb{E}_\theta[z_i(x)] = 0